Gilisinai/beehero-assignment/README.md

   - Edit post titles and bodies with validation.
   - Remove posts from the list.

+- **Location on a Map **
+  - Show user's lat,lng with a bee marker on a map.

 - **UI/UX Improvements**
   - Custom button styles.
   - Improved card designs for users and posts.